NHLBI/LLM_Chat_Interface/README.md

 ## Overview

-Web Chat 1 is a chat front-end interface designed to provide NHLBI staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
+Web Chat 1 is a chat front-end interface designed to provide staff with a secured, chat-like experience for their day-to-day work, through calls to Microsoft Azure's OpenAI API.
 This application mimics public tooling like ChatGPT and Google Bard, leveraging the Azure OpenAI API for basic chat functionalities and file uploads.
-It operates within an NHLBI STRIDES environment to ensure secure and compliant use of generative AI technologies.

 ## Features

 - Basic chat interface similar to popular AI chat tools.
 - File upload capability for document analysis.
 Accepted file formats include .pdf,.docx,.pptx,.txt,.md,.json, and .xml.
 - Uses Azure OpenAI API for generating responses.
-- Designed to meet NIH OCIO AI Cybersecurity Guidance.

 ## Building and Launching

 To build and host the Web Chat 1 application:

 1. Clone the repository to your local or server environment.
-2. Ensure you have the necessary dependencies installed (as specified in a separate dependencies document or section).
+2. Ensure you have the necessary dependencies installed (as specified in the Code Dependencies section below).
 3. Copy the `example_chat_config.ini` to your PHP include location.
 Note that we use the include path, '/etc/apps/chat_config.ini'.
 4. Configure the application settings in the `chat_config.ini` file.
-5. Utilize the `osi_chat.sql` to set up the database schema.
+5. Utilize the `chat_db.sql` to set up the database schema.
 6. Follow deployment instructions to get the web server running (e.g., Apache, Nginx).

+## Code Dependencies

+The application relies on the following code dependencies:

+- PHP: Your web server should have PHP installed and configured (we use PHP 8.0.30).

+- MariaDB or MySQL: You need a database to store chat-related data (we use Server version: 10.5.22-MariaDB MariaDB Server).

+- Python: The application uses Python for text extraction from various file formats (we use Python 3.9.18).

+- Libraries for Python:
+  - `docx` (for parsing .docx files)
+  - `pdfminer` (for parsing .pdf files)
+  - `python-pptx` (for parsing .pptx files)

+- JavaScript Libraries: The application uses JavaScript libraries that are loaded from external sources:
+  - Bootstrap
+  - Highlight.js

 ## Azure API Configuration